 This is a short course designed to help students prepare for EPQ qualifications, while developing skills which will help when transitioning to university.

 The next run starts on 9 October and the course lasts 3 weeks, requiring about three hours of study per week.

 Quality Improvement in Healthcare: the Case for Change

 This course will explore new ways of organising health and social care to improve quality and streamline complexity.

 The course started again on 4 Sept.
 It lasts for 6 weeks and requires about three hours of study a week.

 This course will explore how trends such as climate change, technology and regulation are changing modern building design and how higher education and the construction sector can work together to help.

-The course starts on 11 September 2017, lasts for 3 weeks and requires about two hours of study a week.
+The course started on 11 September 2017, lasts for 3 weeks and requires about two hours of study a week.